1 Desperate to be meta

 Lucky Star immediately starts on a make-or-break moment for many, as its very first joke highlights the series’ penchant for banal nonsense.
 Throughout a significant portion of episode 1, the cast does nothing but debate the ideal way to eat various different foods.
 There’s not really a joke.
 Unless you interpret the absence of one as comedy in and of itself.

 Lucky Star is absolutely fond of playing with the audience’s expectations like this.
 It loves telling bad jokes on purpose or dedicating obscene amounts of time to setups that never get a punchline.
 And it kind of works, but only for a short while.

 Many other slice-of-life series focus on the funniest or most important moments of the characters’ lives, so Lucky Star instead shows you their menial day-to-day interactions.
 With a strong vision, this could work.
 I’d love to see a series that’s centered just on this idea and how it could be made interesting.
 Here, however, it gets mostly forgotten as the series changes pace to be more like a normal SOL comedy.
-Afterwards, its few throwbacks to this original concept feel too random and shallow to make much of an impression.
+Afterwards, its few throwbacks to this original concept feel too shallow to make much of an impression.

 Instead, it bring to light the same sentiment I voiced a few weeks ago: “bad writing is still bad, even if you do it deliberately”.